wwjj999/chonkie/README.md

 Chonkie was developed with the support and contributions of the open-source community.
 We would like to thank the following projects and individuals for their invaluable help:

-- **Hugging Face** for their amazing [tokenizers](https://github.com/huggingface/tokenizers) library, which provides the backbone for our tokenization needs.
+- **OpenAI** for their amazing [tiktoken](https://github.com/openai/tiktoken) library, which provides the backbone for our tokenization needs.
 - **spaCy** for their powerful [spaCy](https://spacy.io/) library, which we use for advanced sentence segmentation.
 - **Sentence Transformers** for their [sentence-transformers](https://www.sbert.net/) library, which enables semantic chunking.
 - The contributors and maintainers of various open-source projects that have inspired and supported the development of Chonkie.